Changissnz/selfinterest/README.md

 the usual goals of advanced persistent threats, any threats, are?
 But the first obvious sign of effects is attempted denial of independence for the agency of the target, by the impact from connecting.
 And who or what is the adversarial object of foremost importance when attempting to resolve networked threats?
-That would be the closest ones identified as part of this adversarial force, and this usually translates to one's ownership over devices as well as their close ones: friends, family, and acquaintances.
-How tricky for self-interest to proceed in the way of benign reciprocity with their close ones and property when trust is lacking and danger imminent by the close proximity.
-The formulation of the experience of self-interest is a notable part of the identity/ies that self-interest operates for, in the belief that the internal is beholden to the external.
-In these kinds of beliefs, it is as if one were to cannibalize themself to attempt to persist more optimally in existence, but then that has parallel logic to that of enabling oneself by crippling oneself; a balancing problem of ends not quite defined before or during the balancing, maybe phrased as "necessitating sacrifice" in tones of religiosity.
+That would be the most reachable ones identified as part of this adversarial force, and this usually translates to one's ownership over devices as well as their close ones: friends, family, and acquaintances.
+How tricky for self-interest to proceed in the way of benign reciprocity with their close ones and property when trust is lacking and danger in close proximity imminent.
+The formulation of the experience for self-interest is a notable part of the body of identity that self-interest operates for, in belief that the internal is beholden to a part of the external.
+In these kinds of beliefs, it is as if one were to cannibalize themself to attempt to persist more optimally in existence, but then that has parallel logic to that of enabling oneself by crippling oneself; here is a balancing problem of ends not quite defined before or during the balancing, maybe phrased as "necessitating sacrifice" in tones of religiosity.
+APTs of non-null success effect target containment by target self-constrainment.
+The target takes the decision to shrivel and shy away from outlets that are believed to be conducive to the networked threat that is the APT.
+Open development cannot proceed and security is allocated to matters long past.
+Conversion of construction and equilibrium processes to penalist policies; there is threat somewhere, the source of the threat is distances away, but the tentacles connected to the threat are nearby, so therefore, trust the erected defense mechanisms for these threats over else.